Hadrian (76 - 138 AD)

 The wall, stretching for 80 miles between modern Carlisle in the west and Newcastle in the east, was between 8 and 10 ft. thick and as high as 15 feet tall.
 Mile castles were built at 1 mile intervals (hence the name) and were garrisoned by auxilia (numbering approximately 9,000 men at any given time).
 Though the wall itself was a formidable defensive structure, its ultimate purpose was not truly to serve as a barrier, but as a deterrent to tribal aggression and perhaps more importantly, to act as a funnel forcing trade and civilian traffic through well regulated defensible positions.

 The revolt, led by Simon ben Kosiba (or Bar Kochba for 'son of star' indicating that ben Kosiba was considered a messiah), proved to be yet another difficult challenge for the Romans in Judaea.
-Lasting for 3 years (forcing Hadrian to return and remain in the east from AD 134 - 136), thanks in large part to the Jew's wise policy of avoiding direct large scale engagements with Roman legions, the destruction of the province and loss of life was devastating.
+Lasting for three years (forcing Hadrian to return and remain in the east from AD 134 - 136), thanks in large part to the Jew's wise policy of avoiding direct large scale engagements with Roman legions, the destruction of the province and loss of life was devastating.
 According to Cassius Dio, nearly 1,000 Jewish villages and just fewer than 600,000 people were killed in various engagements.
-The Romans losses too were considerable.
-Having used at least 3 full legions, numerous auxilia and detachments from several other nearby legions it is assumed (because it disappears from historical records after this point) that at least one legion, XXII Deiotariana, was completely destroyed in the uprising and never reconstituted.
+The Roman losses too were considerable.
+Having used at least three full legions, numerous auxilia and detachments from several other nearby legions it is assumed - because it disappears from historical records after this point - that at least one legion, XXII Deiotariana, was completely destroyed in the uprising and never reconstituted.